-To see an estimate of how much you’d be paying with Online Price Fix November 2015, get a quote.
+To see an estimate of how much you’d be paying with Fixed Energy Online April 2016, get a quote.

-Online Price Fix November 2015: is a fixed-price tariff that’s available to new or existing customers with standard credit or Economy 7 meters paying by monthly or quarterly Direct Debit.
+Fixed Energy Online April 2016: is a fixed-price tariff that’s available to new or existing customers with standard credit or Economy 7 meters paying by monthly or quarterly Direct Debit.
 Unfortunately it’s not available to customers with non-standard or pre-payment meters or Receipt of Bill customers.
-You’ll also need to manage your account online with paperless billing.
+You’ll also need to manage your account by email and online with paperless billing.